Manoto: Overview

 Marjan Television Network was established by Kayvan Abbassi and Marjan Abbassi.

-Manoto's funding comes from venture capitalists, according to a 2011 report on human rights and information access in Iran by the Foreign Policy Centre, a UK-based independent think tank.
+Manoto's funding came from venture capitalists, according to a 2011 report on human rights and information access in Iran by the Foreign Policy Centre, a UK-based independent think tank.
 The report did not name the venture capital firms behind the station.
-However, many Iranian analysts believe that the channel is promoting Iran's ousted monarchy.
+However, many Iranian analysts believed that the channel was promoting Iran's ousted monarchy.

-Kayvan and Marjan Abbassi, the UK-based Iranian couple who launched Manoto 1, in 2010, stay out of the media spotlight.
-They and other Manoto 1 officials have usually declined to comment for their company and TV channel despite repeated requests for interviews.
+Kayvan and Marjan Abbassi, the UK-based Iranian couple who launched Manoto 1, in 2010, stayed out of the media spotlight.
+They and other Manoto 1 officials had usually declined to comment for their company and TV channel despite repeated requests for interviews.

 Viewership

-Manoto's viewership rates are difficult to determine; however, anecdotal reports about the channel's ubiquitous popularity suggests that it has gained rapidly in market share to rival more established satellite channels like BBC Persian and VOA Persian TV.
+Manoto's viewership rates were difficult to determine; however, anecdotal reports about the channel's ubiquitous popularity suggested that it had gained rapidly in market share to rival more established satellite channels like BBC Persian and VOA Persian TV.
 According to a BBC report in 2008, these channels may be watched by at least 30 percent of households inside Iran.